Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 <sub><i>Figure 9.</i> Visualization adaptation of design space taken from <a href="https://www.umcontario.com/about">[11, slide 7]</a>.
 This is my favourite model representation in all of Praxis.</sub>

 A scope defines multiple ways to approach an opportunity.
+The size of the smaller box in the opportunity space defines how broad or narrow the scope is.
+The solution space defines the potential solutions that could solve any possible scoped opportunity in the opportunity space.
+Finally, the design space is the solutions that may arise from the scoped opportunity.
+The magnitude of requirement constraints, determined by factors including materials, budge, time, etc. bounds the design space to a certain size.

 ### Classical Brainstorming [ꜛ](#table-of-contents)